v1r7u/cloud_computing_old/demo_steps_docs/11-security_policies.md

 # Policies

-The goal: introductions into policies management
+The goal: introduction into policies management

 1. Policy: system of rules and principal to achieve a rational outcomes.